PDA26/testin/readme.md

-in branch 1, second node
+in branch 1, forth node